-Whispered interpreting is a specific form of simultaneous interpreting.
+Whispered interpreting (often also referred to as 'chuchotage') is a specific form of simultaneous interpreting.
 It is only used in certain situations and on rare occasions.
-During such an assignment, the interpreter sits behind or next to the person requiring the interpreting service and delivers the translation simultaneously by whispering into the person's ear (often also referred to as ‘chuchotage’).
+During such an assignment, the interpreter sits behind or next to the person requiring the interpreting service and delivers the translation simultaneously by whispering into the person's ear.

-Whispered interpreting can be aided by a portable interpretation system.
-Here, the interpreter speaks into a microphone and the listeners receive the interpretation through headphones.
-This technology allows more than two people to hear the interpretation and the interpreter does not need to sit in the immediate vicinity of the listeners.
+Since the beginning of the Covid pandemic, chuchotage interpreters rarely sit next to the person they interpret for.
+The physical proximity between interpreter and listener(s) required for whispered interpreting is nowadays undesirable.
+This is why for more than three years our chuchotage interpreters have almost exclusively been using special portable interpretation equipment.
+Using this equipment, the chuchotage interpreter speaks into a microphone and the listeners hear the interpretation through headphones.
+An added benefit is that this technology allows more than two people to hear the interpretation and the interpreter does not need to sit in the immediate vicinity of the listeners.

-Given the inherent mental and physical demands involved in most cases, two alternating interpreters are deployed for whispered interpreting.
+Given the inherent mental and physical demands involved, two alternating interpreters are deployed for whispered interpreting.
 Often this activity requires greater concentration than when interpreting from a booth as the input does not come cleanly through headphones.
-It competes with distracting ambient noises such as clattering coffee cups, coughs, doors closing that cannot be filtered out.
-It is therefore recommended that whispered interpreting only be used for short events or in situations where sound-insulated booths are not practical, such as guided company tours or in restricted spaces.
+It competes with distracting ambient noises that cannot be filtered out, such as clattering coffee cups, fire engines, coughs, doors closing.
+It is therefore recommended that whispered interpreting only be used for short events or in situations where sound-insulated booths are not practical, such as guided company tours, events involving multiple locations, delegation visits, short presentations or in restricted spaces.